shplamana/FO76-Launch-Code-Cracker/README.md

 # Fallout 76 Launch Code Cracker
 Simple program for cracking the launch codes to Fallout 76's nuclear silos.

+## How to use it
+Simply enter the letters in the order they appear from top to bottom in the top boxes labelled Letters.
+Put the numbers of each associated letter in the boxes labelled Numbers.

+Enter a pattern into the Keyword Pattern text field.
+Note: It uses normal regex constructs, e.g. ....n.... will find all nine letter words with an 'n' at the 5th position.
+If the keyword is designatory, and you only have the 'n' and 'o', you would then enter .....n..o.. into the field, so every unknown character in the keyword is replaced with a period.

+Hit the Crack button and wait until the text area labelled Launch Code Solutions is populated.
+Note:
+This may take a good amount of time depending on how many letters have been revealed in the bunker.

+## Limitations
+This is very early stages and I've only spent a day or two working on it, so expect it to be slow on less letter filled patterns.
+So far in testing, it'll crunch all the codes with a single letter pattern, but it is a hungry beast and I've seen it eat 3GB of memory.

 ## F.A.Q.

 ### What does it do?